ellington-project/ellington/README.md

 ## Dependencies

 Most *Ellington* dependencies are expressed using the rust package manager, cargo, and so will be automatically installed when *Ellington* is built.
 However, *Ellington* makes use of a number of external programs for tasks such as parsing mp3 audio data, or writing id3v2 tags.
 These are:
-  - sox
   - ffmpeg
   - id3v2

-With the default build, *Ellington* currently requires *only* ffmpeg.
+  - mp4info
+  - mp4tags

 External programs are listed in `src/shelltools`, in case any are missing here.

 ## Detailed Usage

-*Ellington* currently supports three different modes of operations (see `ellington --help` for more information):
+*Ellington* currently supports four different operations (see `ellington --help` for more information):

+  - Library initialisation: `ellington init`
+  - BPM calculation: `ellington bpm`
+  - Writing ellington metadata to audio files: `ellington write`
+  - Clearing ellington metadata from audio files: `ellington clear`

 ### Library initialisation